OBiLab/VarCall2015/day1/d1t1_bender.md

 ```
 It is necessary to be in the session to kill it.

+It is not possible to kill a session while a process is running, if you want to kill a session first kill the process (very always with `Ctr`-`c`)

 ![danger](../img/danger_screen.png)

 **Beware that ```exit``` will destroy your session**